 Analytical techniques are studied for precise measurement of chemical constituents of the blood and body fluids including electrolytes, protein, lipids, and enzymes.
 Clinical correlation of test results with states of health and disease will also be covered.
-Prerequisite: CHM-165 General Chemistry I. Pre- or Co-requisites: MLT-111 Fundamentals of Laboratory Science and BIO-173 Human Anatomy & Physiology II with lab.
+Prerequisite: CHM-165 General Chemistry I Prerequisite/Co-requisite: MLT-111 Fundamentals of Laboratory Science.